Sutherland: Constituency

 The Sutherland constituency of the House of Commons of the Parliament of the United Kingdom represented the county from 1708 to 1918.
-At the same time however the county town of Dornoch was represented as a component of the Northern Burghs constituency.
+The constituency excluded the burgh of Dornoch, which was represented as a component of the Northern Burghs constituency.
 In 1918 the Sutherland constituency and Dornoch were merged into the then new constituency of Caithness and Sutherland.
 In 1997 Caithness and Sutherland was merged into Caithness, Sutherland and Easter Ross.

 The Scottish Parliament constituency of Caithness, Sutherland and Easter Ross was created in 1999 for the newly established parliament.
 The constituency was extended for the 2011 election to include more of Ross-shire, and was so renamed Caithness, Sutherland and Ross.
 In the Scottish Parliament, Sutherland is represented also as part of the Highlands and Islands electoral region.

+Flag

+In 2018 a flag was adopted for Sutherland, following a competition organised by the Lord Lieutenant of Sutherland.
+The winning design has black lines on a white background, arranged as an overlapping saltire and Nordic cross, representing combined Scottish and Norwegian heritage.
+A gold star representing the sun is formed where the lines intersect.

 Sutherland in popular culture

 In M. C. Beaton's Hamish Macbeth mystery series, the fictional towns of Lochdubh and Strathbane are located in Sutherland.

 Rosamunde Pilcher's last novel Winter Solstice is largely set in and around the fictional Sutherland town of Creagan, located in the Sutherland town of Dornoch.

 The ship captained by Horatio Hornblower in C. S. Forester’s book A Ship of the Line is called HMS Sutherland.

-The short story Monarch of the Glen by Neil Gaiman is set in Sutherland, and includes a discussion on the origin of the name.
+The short story "Monarch of the Glen" by Neil Gaiman is set in Sutherland, and includes a discussion on the origin of the name.

 It is still common to refer to the entire Gaelic-speaking world with the phrase "Ó Chataibh go Cléire" (from Sutherland to Cape Clear) or "Ó Chataibh go Ciarraí" (from Sutherland to Kerry).
-Cléire and Ciarraí are Gaelic-speaking regions in the far south west of Ireland.
+Cléire and Ciarraí are Gaelic-speaking regions in the far south-west of Ireland.